Updated August 2023

 The Morning Drive – San Francisco to Santa Cruz

-All along the highway, nearly year-round, you will find cars pulled over and surfers coming in and out of the water.
+All along Highway 1, nearly year-round, you will find cars pulled over and surfers coming in and out of the water.
 Keep an eye out for pedestrians crossing the road with their surfboards.
 And when the waves get big, this place is home to the Mavericks Surfing Competition.

 Halfmoon Bay is the biggest community on this part of the coast and the famous home of the Halfmoon Bay Pumpkin Festival every year.
 This town is crazy crowded in October!
 Main Street is a picture-perfect 19th-century shopping, with perfectly preserved buildings and tree-lined sidewalks.